wiggitywhitney/kind-crossplane-gke/README.md

 nodepool.container.gcp.upbound.io/newnodepoolwhodis   True     True    newnodepoolwhodis   12m
 ```

-You made a Crossplane `Cluster` resource and a Crossplane `NodePool` resource!
+You made a Crossplane `Cluster` resource and a Crossplane `NodePool` resource, which in turn made an external GKE Cluster and a GKE Node Pool!
 Let's view the manifests.
 ```bash
 cat cluster-definitions/clusterandnodepool.yaml
 ```